heyfastos/Thesis/README.md

-# Thesis
+# Chapter3
-This repository will contain all scripts used in my PhD thesis and text files explaining the pipelines step by step. please see individual chapters (the branches in this gitHub project) for scripts and supplementary files relevant for the respective chapters in the Thesis
+This branch will contain all scripts and supplementary files relevant for Chapter 3 of my PhD thesis.